in , , ,

 Rising on the Yamuna River in Agra, northern India, the Taj Mahal meaning “crown of palaces” in Persian language stands.
 Shah Jahan, the monarch, directed in 1632 to have Mumtaz Mahal, his preferred wife, a tomb built for her Along with a mosque and a hotel, the Taj Mahal holds the tomb of the wife.
 White marble and the best material obtained from all throughout Asia have been used in building the Taj Mahal.
 Precious and semi-precious stones abound in it.
 Many walls show lines straight from the Quran.
 The Taj Mahal’s main dome is 35 meters/115 feet; the minarets each stand 40 meters/130 feet.
 More than 20,000 laborers reportedly erected the monument, and over 1,000 elephants were used for transportation of the heavy construction materials.
 Every year the tomb draws around 8 million guests.

-READ ALSO: Top 10 Most Expensive Bikes In The World 2024
+READ ALSO: Top 10 Richest Female Celebrities In South Africa 2024

 9. Moai On Easter Island/Chile